 First on our list is Chef RV Manabat.
 He is an educator, award-winning cookbook author, and restaurateur.
 He is also one of the most viewed local YouTube channels with 522,000 subscribers.
 His YouTube channel features easy-to-make savory dishes and pastries as well as business ideas for home cooks.
 Equally important, Chef RV’s impressive culinary training includes a Master’s degree in Food Studies and Certificates in Wine and Artisanal Cheese programs from Boston University and a Master Chocolatier Program at the Chocolate Academy in Belgium.

-Next, we have Chef Myke “Tatung” Sarthou who is a culinary heritage advocate whose “Philippine Cookery: From Heart to Platter” won the Gourmand World Cookbook Awards for Best TV Chef Book Outside Europe in 2017.
+Next, we have Chef Myke “Tatung” Sarthou, a culinary heritage advocate whose “Philippine Cookery: From Heart to Platter” won the Gourmand World Cookbook Awards for Best TV Chef Book Outside Europe in 2017.
 He’s the host of Simpol, a Filipino YouTube cooking channel that features simple recipes, and Chef Tatung Official, a new lifestyle channel where the chef publishes videos about restaurant reviews and personal interests.

 3. Chef JP Anglo

-Chef JP Anglo was named the Philippine Tatler Dining’s Local Champion in 2020 for elevating the Filipino cuisine.
+Chef JP Anglo was named the Philippine Tatler Dining’s Local Champion in 2020 for elevating Filipino cuisine.
 He owns Sarsa, a Filipino-Negrense restaurant that offers dishes made using local ingredients and techniques from all over the country.
 Also, you can get a taste of what Chef JP makes through his YouTube channel.

 4. Chef Galang And MrsGalangsKitchen YouTube Channel